TERREMEMBER/znbase/docs/content/v2.2/api/ysql/datatypes/type_array/functions-operators/any-all.md

 - If either the LHS _element_ or the RHS array `IS NULL`, then both the `ANY` result `IS NULL` and the `ALL` result `IS NULL`.

 - If both the LHS _element_ `IS NOT NULL`and the RHS array `IS NOT NULL` and the RHS array has zero _elements_, then the `ANY` result is `FALSE`.
 - If both the LHS _element_ `IS NOT NULL`and the RHS array `IS NOT NULL` and the RHS array has zero _elements_, then the `ALL` result is `TRUE`.
 You might think that this is a counter-intuitive rule definition.
 But the [PostgreSQL documentation for Version 11.2](https://www.postgresql.org/docs/11/functions-comparisons.html#id-1.5.8.28.17) states this clearly.
 And the first example in [Semantics demonstration](./#semantics-demonstration) is consistent with this definition.
-Moreover, and as is required to be the case, the behavior of the example is identical using YugabyteDB and PostgreSQL Version 11.2.
+Moreover, and as is required to be the case, the behavior of the example is identical using ZNbaseDB and PostgreSQL Version 11.2.

 ## Semantics demonstration